wowkazmir/Practical-Machine-Learning-Course-project/README.md

-## This repository contains the R code and the documentation for the Practical Machine Learning final course project.
+## This repository contains the R code and the documentation for the Practical Machine Learning course project.

 ### Review criteria